bachelor-2014/report/v2/tracking.md

 ## Droplet detection in Splotbot

-The droplet detection and tracking done by [@gutierrez2012]  is thoroughly covered in his thesis [@gutierrez2012].
+The droplet detection and tracking done in the Splotbot project  is thoroughly covered in the thesis [@gutierrez2012, p.
+134-140].
 In the interest of readability of this report, the following is an attempt at describing the parts relevant for the EvoBot project.

 Droplet tracking is a twofold process consisting of
 - Finding the droplet to track